ifejibola/AGMEETING/documentation/reports/week-15.md

 - Worked on updating the NavBar.
 - Worked on changing Interactions page to a modal.
 - Worked on weekly meeting minutes.

+## Garry's Tasks

+- Worked on updating the Agenda Page.
+- Worked on adding a Stats Page.
+- Worked on weekly scrum report.